Redback-Operations/redback-documentation/docs/project-1/MQTTtoSerialCommunication_Markdown.md

 g) Ensure Proper Resource Management

-·   	Error Handling: The <code>try</code> block ensures that any exceptions (e.g., no serial port found) are caught and handled gracefully.
+·   	Error Handling: The 'try' block ensures that any exceptions (e.g., no serial port found) are caught and handled gracefully.

-·   	Cleanup: The <code>except KeyboardInterrupt</code> block ensures that GPIO pins are cleaned up and the serial connection is closed when the script is interrupted (e.g., by pressing Ctrl+C).
+·   	Cleanup: The 'except KeyboardInterrupt' block ensures that GPIO pins are cleaned up and the serial connection is closed when the script is interrupted (e.g., by pressing Ctrl+C).